Streams

 (stream-map + s1 s2))

-Another useful procedures that accept stream are stream-limit and force-stream:
+Another useful procedures that accept stream are stream-limit

 (define (stream-limit n stream)